Bowling is an exciting sport. It’s all about precision, skill, and, of course, the right equipment.

 The much-anticipated ‘hook’ was conspicuously absent, rendering the ball almost indistinguishable from a standard house ball.

-Post drilling, this was a realization that hit hard, not only on the pockets but also on the overall bowling experience.
+Post drilling, this realization hit hard, not only on the pockets but also on the overall bowling experience.

 Furthermore, the durability issues seem to be a recurring theme, with friends echoing similar sentiments about cracks and chips, even with other Brunswick models.